lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 RFC 5280 specifies several extended key usages for X.509 certificates.
-This document defines a general purpose document signing extended key usage for X.509 public key certificates which restricts the usage of the certificates for document signing.
+This document defines a general purpose document signing identifier for X.509 public key certificates' EKU value which restricts the usage of the certificates for document signing.

 --- middle